1

 故尊之上玄尊也,俎之上腥魚也,豆之先大羹,一也。

-Therefore, the mysterious honor is above in the honor vessel; raw fish is above on the stand; the great broth comes first in the bowl—they are one.
+Therefore, the mysterious vessel is above in the honor vessel; raw fish is above on the stand; the great broth comes first in the bowl—they are one.

 18